Trinity Blood: Differences among adaptations

 While the novels, manga, and anime series all cover the same basic story and feature many of the same characters, they do have some minor and major differences.
 Each has its own unique variation on the major story arcs, and in general the novels give the most detail concerning the political elements and background information on the stories.
 There are a few minor name changes and many details found in the novels are not given in the anime or manga.

 The artwork also differs from all three versions, as the character designs were each created by different artists.
-There are similarities, however, as Shibamoto is responsible for the novel illustrations, while Kiyo Kujō based his work in the manga on Shibamoto's original designs.
+There are similarities, however, as Shibamoto is responsible for the novel illustrations, while Kiyo Kyūjō based his work in the manga on Shibamoto's original designs.
 In the anime series, Dietrich von Lohengrin's cold, evil nature is reflected in his appearance, while in the manga he has a softer, bishōnen design that is incongruous with his actual nature.
 Similarly, Endre is described as looking like a boy of around 10–12 years old, while in the anime he is given an adult appearance.
 In additions to variants in appearances, there are differences in personalities relationships between the versions, and there are some characters that are unique to each adaptation.
 Sister Noelle, whose death devastates Abel in the anime series and in the novels, does not exist in the manga series.
 Alternatively, the anime does not mention Father Tres' two "brothers".

 Depending on the adaptation, some events occur at varying points in the story, while other events are unique to a single adaptation.
 The anime series' introductory-style episodes are based on the novel segments with the same names, but they are told in a different story.
 For example, in the novels, "From the Empire", the chapter in which Abel meets Asthe is the third chapter, following Flight Night and Witch Hunt, However, in the anime, "From the Empire" is the eleventh episode, coming after the Star of Sorrow arc and the Silent Noise incident.
 Conversely, the manga starts right with the Star of Sorrow arc and Abel meeting Esther and Dietrich.
 The Neumann brothers and their related story elements are found only in the novels.
 In the novels, it was Abel who interrupted the Cardinal's gathering, rather than Caterina or Leon, and the only people available to investigate the Silent Noise incident in Rome are Abel, Tres, and Leon.